 - Inspect unit and fill out a report on the property’s condition when the client moves out

-- Provide tenant with a copy as well as estimated damages
+- Provide Resident with a copy as well as estimated damages

-- Return the balance of the security deposit to the tenant
+- Return the balance of the security deposit to the Resident

-- Forward any portion of the owner’s portion of the tenant deposit to the owner or hold in owner reserves for repairs.
+- Forward any portion of the owner’s portion of the Resident deposit to the owner or hold in owner reserves for repairs.